 The Foundation for Appraisal Education is a not-for-profit organization formed to promote the advancement of education related to personal property appraising.

 As part of the Foundation's mission to advance personal property appraisal education, we annually offer scholarships to new and experienced appraisers to further their development by attending courses, classes, workshops, and conferences.
 Both new and experienced appraisers, students, or any individual wanting to further their educational development in the area of personal property appraising may apply.

 - Four general scholarship awards of $1,000 each

 - Two general scholarship awards of $500 each

-The ISA Education Foundation, Inc. was founded in 2002, as a separate corporate entity from its parent organization, The International Society of Appraisers (ISA).
-The sole purpose of this corporation was to raise funds for scholarships to aid those seeking to improve their knowledge in the field of personal property appraising.
+The ISA Education Foundation, Inc. was founded in 2002, as a separate corporate entity from its parent organization, The International Society of Appraisers.
+The sole purpose of the Corporation was to raise funds for scholarships to aid those seeking to improve their knowledge in the field of personal property appraising.
 Gloria Moroni, Rick Cassagrande, Anne Blumer, CD Gallimore, and Nancy Bangiola were the first Board of Directors of the Corporation.